 (HARLINGEN, Texas) – In a typical year, at a typical pinning ceremony, Texas State Technical College students in allied health programs would gather to celebrate the culmination of their studies in a solemn event steeped in tradition.

 But this is not a typical year.

-The pinning ceremonies for the Nursing and Surgical Technology programs, which had been scheduled for the end of the summer semester, were canceled out of concern for a rise in COVID-19 cases in the Rio Grande Valley.
+The pinning ceremonies for the Nursing and Surgical Technology allied health programs, which had been scheduled for the end of the summer semester, were canceled out of concern for a rise in COVID-19 cases in the Rio Grande Valley.

 “A pinning ceremony is really a great time for us — an opportunity to celebrate the student and celebrate that accomplishment.
 It’s a way of blessing that next step,” said Anna San Pedro, lead instructor for TSTC’s Surgical Technology program.
 “It’s a wonderful celebration, and I think it’s important to have.
 Unfortunately, this year we have to be mindful of the fact that there’s a greater responsibility to the community because of COVID.”

 This semester the program graduated a cohort of 25 students.
 In lieu of the pinning ceremony, San Pedro and her fellow instructors invited each student to stop by the lab on the Harlingen campus to pick up a gift box and a pin that symbolizes their readiness for, and promised devotion to, the health care profession.

 “I really want to commend them for still persevering through COVID,” San Pedro said.
 “They have shown great resilience.”

 The pandemic shaped all TSTC students’ experiences over the past year and a half — including the 20 graduating Licensed Vocational Nursing students, many of whom were positioned on the front lines of vaccination efforts.